AustinCarlile/Cloud-Based-Planetary-Ephemerides-Deliverable/README.md

 downloadIsisData all $ISISDATA
 ```
 _NOTE: A segmentation fault will happen if you add “web=true” to the spiceinit command in isdAPI.py_

+Brotli decompress failure:

+* Check whether this error is coming from the Web Service or the client.

+* If from the Web Service, the client is likely sending an incorrect byte stream.

+* If from the Client, the Web Service is likely returning a non-ISD HTTP response, which will not be Brotli compressed.
+This is either due to an ISD generation failure or an incorrect cache retrieval or sending of an ISD.